 Each board has responsibility for strategy, performance, workforce and finance in their area, covering a range of specialities and sub-specialities.

-Leaders in research, development and pioneering treatments
+Leaders in research, innovation and pioneering treatments

-Much of our clinical work and services are underpinned by a world-class programme of research and innovation.
+As leaders in healthcare research and development across a wide range of specialisms, much of our clinical work and services are underpinned by a world-class programme of research and innovation.

-Much of our research is only possible through the important partnerships we also have with patients, other NHS organisations, universities, the local authority and charitable bodies.
+Our research is only possible through the important partnerships we also have with patients, other NHS organisations, universities, the local authority and charitable bodies.
+Our partnership with Newcastle University has a strong focus on clinical research, allowing us stay the forefront of developing pioneering treatment and care.

 Through our North East Innovation Lab, we work with developers from across the world to evaluate and validate new diagnostic products.
 This includes assessing their performance using our extensive biobank of clinical samples, on their journey to mainstream use.